rafalopezv/Assignment1/README.md

 The initial matrix of 7 rows (years) and 8 columns (Regions) was modified in a data base format.The file of the anañysis is: DataSet2.

 ###Accessing data
-To access the anlyses on women data set and world phones data set, respectively:
+To access the anlyses on women data set and world phones data set, click on - respectively-:
 <a href="https://github.com/rafalopezv/Assignment1/blob/master/DataSet1.R">DataSet1.R</a>

 <a href="https://github.com/rafalopezv/Assignment1/blob/master/DataSet2.R">DataSet2.R</a>